-It’s been almost four decades since Russell Lee moved from Minnesota to Western Washington and found, in an entry level bank teller job, the industry that would become his career.
+It’s been almost four decades since Russell Lee moved from Minnesota to Washington State and found, in an entry level bank teller job, the industry that would become his career.
 Thirty-six years later, the new CEO of INB says he’s still moved by the same things.
 “I’m a person for whom lifestyle is very important” he says.
 It’s why he came west shortly after receiving a music degree.
 “I said, ‘I want to live somewhere nice, somewhere close to mountains’” Lee remembers, “‘I thought I can always find a job.’”

 You weren’t particularly interested in banking before that teller job.
 What made it a career?